M-Ali-ML/Data-Science-Portfolio/README.md

  - **Skills:** *Computer Vision, AI in Healthcare, TensorFlow, Binary Classification, stratifiedkfold, efficientnet*

 ### **[Neural Style Transfer](https://www.kaggle.com/code/mohamedahmedx2/using-ai-to-create-art-neural-style-transfer):**
 - NST was first introduced in 2015 [paper](https://arxiv.org/abs/1508.06576) it took advantage of how convolution neural network works, The system uses neural representations to separate and recombine content and style of arbitrary images.
-In simple words, it transfer the style from one image to another.
+In simple words, it transfer the style from one image to another using the foundation of neural network loss optimization techniques.
  - **Skills:** *Neural networks, optimization techniques, machine learning algorithms, image manipulation*